loxosceles/ssh-context-manager/README.md

     > Whatever context you mount, be aware that this context will be editable via the tool.
     > Any edits will be reflected in your host machine's `~/.ssh/contexts/<context-name>/` directory.
     > **Do not mount a context you do not want to edit.**
 1. Open the ssh-context-manager repository in VSCode.
 Make sure that you have the [DevContainers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
 You should be prompted to reopen the repository in a devcontainer.
 Click on "Reopen in Container".
+If you do this for the first time, it will take a few minutes to build the devcontainer image and set up the environment.
-1. Once the devcontainer is up and running, open a terminal in VSCode and run the following command to sync the SSH context:
+1. Once the devcontainer is up and running, open a terminal in VSCode and run the followings command to activate the SSH context manager:

-    ```bash
+    ```zsh
+    mkdir -p ~/.config/zsh && cp -R ssh.zsh ~/.config/zsh &&
+    cp ~/.zshrc ~/.zshrc.original &&
+    echo "source ~/.config/zsh/ssh.zsh" >> ~/.zshrc &&
-    sync-configs --sync && exec zsh
+    exec zsh
     ```
-    This will copy the context-specific SSH config to `~/.ssh/config` and backup Reload the zsh environment with `exec zsh` to apply the synced changes.
-1. Revise the changes to your zsh config by running:
+    This will copy the context-specific SSH config to `~/.ssh/config` and backup your original `.zshrc` file to `~/.zshrc.original`.
+Lastely, the running `.zshrc` configuration will now source the SSH context manager script once we reloaded the zsh by means of the `exec` command.
+You can check this for yourself by running:

-    ```bash
+    ```zsh
     cat ~/.zshrc
     ```
-    As in the host machine environment, you will see that your `.zshrc` is now replaced with a symlink pointing to the `.zshrc` in this repository.
-Like before, the original `.zshrc` is backed up to `~/.zshrc.bak`.
+    and scroll to the bottom of the file.
 1. You can now use the
     `ssh-context` commands to switch between contexts, list available contexts, or generate new context templates.

     To list all available contexts, run:

-    ```bash
+    ```zsh
     ssh-context --list
     ```

     To generate a new context template, run:

-    ```bash
+    ```zsh
     ssh-context --generate new-context-name
     ```
     This will print the instructions you need to follow first, such as creating